-Systemic lupus erythematosus (SLE), commonly known as "lupus," is an autoimmune illness that affects many organs and systems in the body.
-Lupus is a lifelong condition, but symptoms tend to cycle in alternate periods of "flares" (or "flares-ups") and remissions.
-Lupus affects women much more than men.
+Systemic lupus erythematosus (SLE), commonly known as lupus, is an autoimmune illness that affects many organs and systems in the body.
+Lupus is a chronic condition, but symptoms tend to cycle in alternate periods of "flares" (or "flares-ups") and remissions.
 There is no known cure, but numerous treatments are available.

 If your primary care doctor suspects you may have lupus, contact a rheumatologist to confirm the diagnosis and get appropriate treatment.
-HSS is top ranked for rheumatology by U.S. News & World Report and offers a dedicated team of specialists and resources at the Lupus and APS Center of Excellence.
+HSS is top-ranked for rheumatology by U.S. News & World Report and offers a dedicated team of specialists and resources at the Lupus and APS Center of Excellence.

 Depending on the symptoms, blood test results and the particular organs involved, a person with lupus may receive one or more of the following: